Communist Party of Vietnam: Central Military Commission

 The Central Military Commission is appointed by the Politburo and includes members from the military.
-The commission is responsible to the Central Committee and between meetings, the Politburo and the Secretariat.
+The commission is responsible to the CC and between meetings, the Politburo and the Secretariat.
 The Secretary of the Central Military Commission is the party's general secretary while the post of deputy secretary is held by the Minister of National Defence.
 The commission can issue guidelines on military and defence policies, and has leadership in all aspects of the military.
 The General Political Department is subordinate to the commission.

 Central Inspection Commission

 The Central Inspection Commission is the party organ responsible for combating corruption, disciplining members and wrongdoing in general.
 It is the only organ within the party which can sentence or condemn party members.
-The Commission, and its chairman and deputy chairmen, are elected by the first plenum of the Central Committee after a National Party Congress.
+The Commission, and its chairman and deputy chairmen, are elected by the first plenum of the CC after a National Party Congress.
 Due to the party's policy of democratic centralism, a local inspection commission can only investigate a case if the inspection commission directly superior to it consents to the investigation.

 Central Theoretical Council

-The Central Theoretical Council was established on 22 October 1996 by a decision of the Central Committee.
+The Central Theoretical Council was established on 22 October 1996 by a decision of the CC.
 The 4th Central Theoretical Council was formed on 7 September 2016, and is currently headed by Politburo member Đinh Thế Huynh.
-It functions as an advisory body to the Central Committee, the Politburo and the Secretariat on conceiving and developing party theory in line with Marxism.
+It functions as an advisory body to the CC, the Politburo and the Secretariat on conceiving and developing party theory in line with Marxism.
 It is responsible for studying topics put forth by the Politburo and the Secretariat, and topics set forth by its own members.